 Choose-Your-Own Adventures

 6. Sit in a bubble that bulges into the water where sea lions swim.
-Ride a camel.
 Observe elephant behavior during a keeper chat.
 Put your nose to the glass where hippos glide.
-Or pose with polar bears at the award-winning Memphis Zoo in midtown Memphis’ Overton Park.
-(Kids love the zoo’s playground, miniature train and amusement rides, two carousels, geyser and splash areas, too.)
+Or feed giraffes at the award-winning Memphis Zoo in Midtown Memphis’ Overton Park.
+(Kids love the zoo’s playground, miniature train and amusement rides, two carousels, geyser and splash park, too.)

-8. Stay downtown and take a $1 ride on a vintage trolley to Mississippi River Garden.
-With climbing nets, hammock swings and a nest-like perch for viewing the Mississippi River, the park is a scenic place to let the kids run out some energy—and an ideal vantage point for viewing Mighty Lights, a nightly light show featuring two iconic Memphis bridges.
+8. Stay downtown and explore the Mississippi River Garden and recently reimagined Tom Lee Park.
+With climbing nets, hammock swings, a nest-like perch for viewing the Mississippi River, a river-themed playground, trails and wide-open spaces, these parks are scenic places to let the kids run out some energy — and ideal vantage points for viewing Mighty Lights, a nightly light show featuring two iconic Memphis bridges.

 Hungry?

-• Or, try venerated burger joint Huey’s, where it’s perfectly acceptable to shoot the frill pick from your burger at the ceiling.
+- Or, try venerated burger joint Huey’s, where it’s perfectly acceptable to write on the walls and shoot the frill pick from your burger at the ceiling.
 Ask a local for tips on getting yours to stick.
-(Locations include downtown, midtown and east Memphis.)
+(Locations include Downtown, Midtown and East Memphis.)

 GET CREATIVE